vefthym/MinoanER/README.md

 for each pair of entities that have been found to match. <br/>
 WARNING: the outputPath directory is deleted on each run.

+<b>Example datasets:</b> <br/>
 You can find examples of datasets used in MinoanER in our project's website: http://csd.uoc.gr/~vefthym/minoanER/datasets.html.
+If you use those datasets, here are some helpful tips for pre-processing the data:

+You can covert RDF files into classes of the form EntityProfile using this <a href="https://github.com/vefthym/ERframework/blob/master/src/DataReader/EntityReader/EntityRDFReader.java
+">DataReader</a>.
+There is <a href="https://github.com/vefthym/ERframework/blob/master/src/DataReader/GroundTruthReader/GtRDFReader.java">another reader for the ground-truth files</a>.

+Both readers have a storeSerializedObject method to store the result on the disk.

 # Setup and Tuning